CrashPlan Overview and Frequently Asked Questions

 Can I backup multiple computers?

-Yes, you can backup multiple computers.
+Yes, you can backup up to 4 computers.
 You will need CrashPlan installed on each computer you want backed up.

 What about computers with multiple users?

 For computers with multiple users one person will have to take responsibility for the CrashPlan backup.
 By default the CrashPlan client requires that you enter your Internet password in order to access it, but you can disable that setting.

 If the Internet password setting is disabled, you are backing up multiple computers, and other people have access to those computers, then those other people will be able to access backups from any of your computers.
 This problem can be avoided simply keeping the requirement to enter a password enabled.